C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 - Option to vibrate when a sample is taken.
 - Option to advise when battery charge is below a chosen threshold (50%/20%/10%).
 - Attempt to set AppGlance to show estimate in the launcher menu.
-- View logs of recent estimates.
+- View detailed logs of recent estimates.
 - View general battery tips and Muninn lore.
 - Ability to disable temporarily.
 - Completely delete and reset all app data.